corp-por/codex-website/source/faq/index.md

 ---

-# When can I play?

->Alpha access to CODEX will be available to Patreon Supporters at the Slime level.
-Once we reach Early Access, the game will be available via the Steam Platform in 2023.

----

 # Is CODEX a game in its own right or a game creator?
 Both.
 CODEX will offer official  worlds making use of our official scriptsets in addition to providing the toolset to build and deploy MMO scale games.